Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 choose the correct Azure region and understand if the deployment should align with the production SLA of 99.98% or the non-prod SLA of 99.56% availability.

-Infrastructure as code, often listed as an operational excellence practice, is also a way the team manages costs.
-Since the team can use `azd` to create an entire environment from scratch they can also delete non-production environments when they're not in use.
+Infrastructure as code, often listed as an operational best practice, is also a way the team manages costs.
+Since the team can create an entire environment from scratch they can also delete non-production environments when they're not in use.
 This enables the team to reduce costs as the QA team only tests during business hours and the non-prod environments